 All financial aid recipients are required by federal and state regulations to meet standards of Satisfactory Academic Progress as established at Brookdale.
 This policy applies to all students applying for financial aid from any financial aid program administered by the Financial Aid Office at Brookdale.

-Please note: the Satisfactory Academic Progress policy is different from the College’s Standards of Academic Performance.
+Please note: the Satisfactory Academic Progress policy is different than the College’s Academic Standing Policy.

 In addition to a minimum GPA requirement, the Standard Academic Policy examines the number of credits you have attempted, and stipulates how many of them you must earn.
 There is also a maximum number of remedial credits (30), for which a student may receive financial aid, as well as a Maximum Time Frame in which a student must complete their degree.

 The policy examines the number of credits you have attempted, stipulates how many credits you have earned, and requires a minimum GPA.

 For more information about satisfactory academic progress for financial aid recipients, including descriptions of academic progress status, click here to view a PDF of the Satisfactory Academic Progress Policy for Financial Aid Recipients

 If you are on Suspension or Suspension Maximum Time Frame or Final Suspension or Final Suspension Maximum Time Frame, you can consider appealing to regain financial aid eligibility if you meet the requirements described in the appeal process.